jrderuiter/genemap/docs/command_line.rst

+.. _command-line:

 ============
 Command line
 ============

 Genemaps main functions (``map_ids``, ``map_dataframe`` and
-``fetch_mapping``) are also accessible via the command line, each implemented in a specific subcommand.
-Examples for each subcommand are shown below.
+``fetch_mapping``) are also accessible via the command line.
+Each of these functions is implemented in its own subcommand.
+Examples are shown below.

 Mapping ids
 -----------